Ninu Kang (she/her)

 Laura has worked in the anti-violence field for over 25 years and has extensive experience as a frontline worker and program manager, primarily in women’s centres.
 She has been with EVA BC since 2015.

 In her Victim Services work, Laura supported survivors of gender-based violence, with a focus on advocating for marginalized women and children.
-She was awarded a Certificate of Recognition from the Surrey RCMP for her work on the high profile “tag-team rapist” case.
+She was awarded a Certificate of Recognition from the Surrey RCMP for her work on a high profile sexual assault case.

-Previously, she was a life skills facilitator, family support worker, transition house worker, Children Who Witness Violence (now PEACE) program coordinator, therapeutic foster parent, reporter and adult educator.
+Previously, she was a life skills facilitator, family support worker, transition house worker, Children Who Witness Abuse (now PEACE) program coordinator, therapeutic foster parent, reporter and adult educator.

 Laura shares her home with a spoiled Pekinese/Coton du Tulear designer dog.
 She has an adult daughter and two grandchildren of whom she is ridiculously proud.
 Laura could be an accomplished cook, gardener and writer if she did not waste so much time on social media.